raspberrypilearning/python-web-server-with-flask/worksheet.md

     ```
     The ampersand (&) on the end of this command tells it to open IDLE in a new process.
 Unlike a command like `cd`, this command doesn't "finish" until you close the IDLE window.
 Opening IDLE in a new process allows you to enter more commands into the Terminal without quitting IDLE.

-1. Two windows will have opened.
-One is the Python shell, and the other is an empty window with `app.py` in the title bar.
-Click on the `app.py` window to focus on it.
-You'll write your application code here and any printed messages or errors will be shown in the Python shell.
+1. An empty window with `app.py` displayed in the title bar will appear.
+You'll write your application code here and when you run your code any printed messages or errors will be shown in a Python shell window.

 1. Now enter the following lines into the blank `app.py` window: